 A great customer service experience must be a high priority on the list of any organization.
 But clunky, inefficient, or outdated methods and technologies employed for customer service can often frustrate, confuse, or inhibit customers.
 Oversights such as this prevent customers from getting the help that they need, and ultimately cost a company time, money, and customer loyalty.

 Contemporary customer service software provides a user-friendly and intuitive avenue for customers to get in touch with your support staff.
 And at the home end, quality customer service software will help enable your customer service agents to provide organized and efficient care to every caller.
 In this article, we’ll go over the basics of customer service software, must-have features, and how to find the right customer service software for your business.

 At their core, customer service software are tools and platforms used by customer service and support teams to manage customer requests, complaints, and more.
 They are systems designed to be as simplistic or complex as an organization requires, and should be able to connect customer inquiries across all modes of communication.

-Customer service software which is prepped for the modern world, such as Gladly, offers a unified communications structure, assigning orders to customers, and not just tickets.
+Customer service (CS) software which is prepped for the modern world, such as Gladly, offers a unified communications structure, assigning orders to customers, and not just tickets.
 Because quality customer service is more than just solving a problem when it arises — it also seeks to build a relationship with the customer by personalizing service and support.
 Through unified communications channels, your team can ensure the best customer support through understanding a customer’s full history with your company.